-staff, while professional and other services, and rent, comprised most of the remainder.
+Figure 3 presents the major components of our spending and shows that more than 72% (74% in 2010/11) related to salary and benefit costs for our staff, while professional and other services and rent comprised most of the remainder.
 These proportions have been relatively stable in recent years.

-Overall, our expenses increased just 0.7% (0.5% in 2011/12) and were again significantly under budget.
-Our budget has been frozen over the last five years, yet we have successfully fulfilled our Office mandate while returning unspent funds totalling \$6.3 million.
-The main reason for this is that we have historically faced challenges in hiring and retaining qualified professional staff in the competitive Toronto job market-our public-service salary ranges have simply not kept pace with compensation increases for such professionals in the private sector.
-In addition, we have been reluctant to fully staff up because of the province's tight fiscal circumstances, and the fact that there have been no increases to our budget over the last four years.
+Overall, our expenses increased just 0.5% (2.1% in 2010/11) and were again significantly under budget.
+Our budget has been frozen over the last four years, yet we have successfully delivered on our Office's mandate while returning unspent funds totalling \$5.3 million.
+The main reason for our ability to come in under budget is that we have historically faced challenges in hiring and retaining qualified professional staff in the competitive Toronto job market-our public-service salary ranges have simply not kept pace with compensation increases for such professionals in the private sector.
+In addition, we have been reluctant to fully staff up given the tight fiscal circumstances the province faces.

-A more detailed discussion of the changes in our expenses and some of the challenges we face follows.
+A more detailed discussion of the changes in our expenses and some of the challenges we are facing follows.